weihanglo/weihanglo/README.md

 [![][resume-badge]][resume] [![][telegram-badge]](https://t.me/weihanglo) [![][mastodon-badge]](https://hachyderm.io/@weihanglo) [![][twitter-badge]](https://twitter.com/weihanglo) [![][linkedin-badge]](https://www.linkedin.com/in/weihanglo)

-I'm Weihang Lo, a software engineer from Taiwan and also a Rustacean in [Rust Taiwan] community.
-I love Rust, cycling and open source.
-Currently contribute to ["Cargo: The Rust package manager"] regularly and write articles for ["Rust Algorithm Club"] (in Chinese).

-Things I code with: Rust, Kubernetes, Node.js, Python, web development, DevOps, finding bugs.
+Hello!
+I am Weihang Lo, a Rustacean that believes open source and open community would make the world a better place.

+* Professional Rust developer 🦀.
+* Maintainer of [the Cargo project][cargo].
+* Active member and organizer of [the Rust Taiwan community][rust-tw].
+* Currently focus on build systems and tools development.

 You can contact me by clicking badges above, or just [submit a new issue] directly 😀.